Prathamesh314/Nextflix-Nextjs-Application/README.md

     - a.
 Create an account in Rapid API and search for movies API called :- **Streaming Availability**
     - b.
 Looks like this :-
       <img src="/public/api-logo.png" alt="api logo" width="320px" height="60px"/>
     - c.
-Take the subscription of the endpoint Free or Whatever you want and inside code snippet you will **X-RapidAPI-Key**,copy the key.
+Take the subscription of the endpoint Free or Whatever you want and inside code snippet you will have **X-RapidAPI-Key**,copy the key.
     - d.
 Come to this application, navigate to **src/component/constants/FetchFromApi.tsx** paste your key their and restart the application